 While intermittent fasting hasn’t necessarily shown problems for unborn babies or the maternal phase of life, increased cortisol levels have been noted, which can cause problems all their own.
 If any diet plan is causing you stress, anxiety, or mental difficulty, it is likely doing more harm than good and an alternative should be considered.

-First, consider building on your natural fast – night times without eating – slowly and deliberately, to reinforce its function as an extended rest period.
+- Take Advantage of Nighttime.
+Build on your natural fast – night times without eating – slowly and deliberately, to reinforce its function as an extended rest period.
+Ensuring a full 12 hours between dinner and breakfast, with no snacking after or early eating after a short night’s sleep, gives your body half the day to recharge before being confronted with food again.

 Regarding the benefits of intermittent fasting, nutrients are important, but remember that the entire body works to process every bite, which includes the liver sorting toxins and the blood circulating nutrients that have been gleaned.
 You can use a break!